hubmapconsortium/portal-visualization/README.md

   --epic_uuid UUID      uuid of the EPIC dataset.
   --parent_uuid UUID    Parent uuid - Only needed for an image-pyramid support
                         dataset.
-  --epic_url EPIC_URL   URL which returns Dataset JSON for the EPIC dataset --epic_json EPIC_JSON
-                        File containing Dataset JSON for the EPIC dataset
   ```